yulonglim/tp/docs/UserGuide.md

 </div>

 Examples:
-* `mark 3` marks the 3rd student as present.
+* `mark 3` marks the 3rd student present.
 * `mark 2 3 4` marks the 2nd, 3rd, and 4th students as present.
-* `mark all` marks all the students currently displayed in the student list as present.
+* `mark all` marks all the students currently displayed in the student list present.

 ![mark](images/markAttendance.png)
 Fig 13: Student `Jane Doe` added in [add](#adding-a-student--add) is displayed with a green checkbox with a tick after `mark 3` is executed

 <br>

-#### Unmarking the attendance of a student : `unmark`
+#### Un-marking the attendance of a student : `unmark`

 You can use this command to mark your students as absent.
-The `present` checkbox will turn red indicating successful unmarking of attendance.
+The `present` checkbox will turn red indicating successful un-marking of attendance.

 Format: `unmark INDEX…||all`